res1zipo/ue4_invintorys/README.md

 # ue4_invintorys

 ## SlotBasedInvSys
 A tutorial series by UnrealGaimeDev on youtube
-[link to UnrealGaimeDev playlist] up to part 2 test
+[link to UnrealGaimeDev playlist]
+up to part 2